 Cape Canaveral is home to the Kennedy Space Center as well as another marvel, too.
 From May to November, bioluminescent creatures known as Dinoflagellates light up the coastline at night.
 Their bright lights are activated every time your paddle hits the water.
 Tours depart each night from 8:30 pm to midnight.

 Travelers making their way through Central Florida will find an enormous amount of attractions to visit.
-Central Florida is home to a nearly overwhelming array of shows, museums and interactive exhibits.
+Central Florida is home to a nearly overwhelming array of shows, museums as well as interactive exhibits.
 Take your pick from an array of great entertainment.

 Dali Museum